orbitsdev/queuing/database_documentation.md

 - Has scope `scopeNotSuperAdmin()` to filter out superadmin users
 - Has scope `scopeCurrentBranch($query)` to filter users by the authenticated user's branch
 - Has scope `scopeNotDefaultAdmin($query)` to filter out the default admin user (admin@kiosqueeing.local)
+- Has scope `scopeNotEqualCurrentAuthAdminUser($query)` to filter out the current authenticated admin user
 - Has password and email_verified_at attributes with proper casting

 ## Database Schema